spyrossak/TR24-Smart-Spaces-Hands-on-Lab/README.md

 1. Download and open `BACmap.csv` to view the reference data that you need to join with the streaming device data in IoT Hub.
-2. Follow the steps in the [readme.md](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding/blob/master/Azure/StreamAnalytics/readme.md) file in the Azure/StreamAnalytics folder of the Azure-Samples website to create an Azure Stream Analytics job called `LogAllEvents` that outputs the data received from IoT hub for your Simulator to blob storage
+2. Follow the steps in the [readme.md](https://github.com/Azure-Samples/services-iot-hub-dotnet-smartbuilding/blob/master/Azure/StreamAnalytics/readme.md) file in the Azure/StreamAnalytics folder of the Azure-Samples website to create an Azure Stream Analytics job called `{Alias}LogAllEvents` that outputs the data received from IoT hub for your Simulator to blob storage
     - Join the data from the Simulator with the reference data in `BACmap.csv`.
 Don't forget to add a filter in the query to capture only your Simulator's data.
     - Output the data to a blob called `{Alias}ASAOutput` in the container `tr24smartbuilding`
 3. Download the output blob to verify that you have correctly captured only the data from your Simulator.